Private equity firm TPG reports 60% drop in earnings as asset sales plummet

 By Chibuike Oguh

-NEW YORK, Nov 9 (Reuters) - Private equity firm TPG Inc TPG.O said on Wednesday its after-tax distributable earnings fell more than 60% due to a plunge in asset sales across its private equity, growth, real estate, and impact businesses.
+NEW YORK, Nov 9 (Reuters) - Private equity firm TPG Inc TPG.O said on Wednesday its after-tax quarterly distributable earnings fell more than 60% due to a plunge in asset sales across its private equity, growth, real estate and impact businesses.

-TPG generated just $5 million from asset divestments during the quarter, a significant drop from $141 million a year earlier, as the firm held off from sales amid the financial market volatility caused by higher interest rates and geopolitical tensions.
+"What we're seeing is that investors don't care so much about performance fees but about fee-related earnings and its growth trajectory," said BMO Capital Markets analyst Rufus Hone.

+"Fee-related earnings is predictable; every dollar of fee-related earnings is worth $2 of performance fees," Hone added.

-Blackstone Inc BX.N, Carlyle Group Inc CG.O, KKR & Co Inc KKR.N, and Apollo Global Management Inc APO.Nalso reported a decline in earnings owing to slower asset divestments and capital markets activity.
+Blackstone Inc BX.N, Carlyle Group Inc CG.O, KKR & Co Inc KKR.N, and Apollo Global Management Inc APO.Nalso reported declines in earnings owing to slower asset divestments and capital markets activity.

 "We were a significant seller in much better market conditions for sellers.
 Our bias is to moderate our sales in this environment and focus on growing our companies," TPG Chief Financial Officer Jack Weingart said.